 The Mistress of All Masters

-This article was originally published in The American Society of Classical Realism Spring ’92 Salon Catalog, Heritage Art Gallery, 1992.
+This article was originally published in The American Society of Classical Realism – Salon 1992, exhibition catalog, Heritage Art Gallery, Alexandria, VA.
 Footnotes are inserted into the text within brackets.

 Generally speaking, in the ebb and flow of art history, the masterpieces of Western art were produced when artists had a passion for the study and imitation of the natural world.
 Such study transcended controversy and normally led to an increase in technical skill and to a sophisticated sense of harmony and order.
 Periods of artistic decline were brought about when artists neglected the study of nature and began imitating the work of other artists or after periods of cataclysmic cultural collapse, such as the fall of the Roman Empire.
 Renewal and revitalization of the arts usually occurred as artists returned to the diligent study of nature, sought to increase their perception of it and to perfect their skill in imitating its subtle splendors.
 Leonardo recognized this recurring cycle and summed it up by saying that, “Those who take for their standard anyone but nature, the mistress of all masters, weary themselves in vain.”
 [Jean Paul Richter, The Notebooks of Leonardo da Vinci, Dover Publications, Inc., New York, 1970, Vol. 1, p.
 332.]